iconimage - Fotolia

 Sceptics may suggest the rush by suppliers to make all systems “smart” is about exerting control over their customers’ data.
 While this is another subject altogether, it is clear that a major reason why smart device suppliers require their offerings to be networked is because they wish to exfiltrate valuable usage data – and sometimes other information too.

-It is important customers fully understand what data is being exfiltrated and that a positive acceptance is given, ideally prior to first use.
+It is important customers fully understand what data is being exfiltrated and that a positive acceptance is given, ideally prior to use.
 Often, business leaders will be surprised and shocked and certainly may seek advice on ways to prevent certain data exfiltration because it may be seen as unauthorised profiling and anti-competitive.

 Suggestion: Do not assume data exfiltration is not being performed or is part of a light-hearted or innovative programme of customer service improvement.
 Read the terms and conditions and ask the company’s network specialists to check what data is being exfiltrated to determine the risks to the business.